 For more information please visit the Students Study overseas Semester and year-long programs web page.

-- Be enrolled at the University of Melbourne as a domestic or international student
+- be enrolled as a student at the University of Melbourne

-- Satisfy host institution and host country entry requirements
+- satisfy host institution and country entry requirements

 Enrolment and fees